What is "se" in Spanish?

 Se aprueba una hipoteca cada día en este banco - One mortgage is approved each day in this bank.

 We use "aprueba" because it's "una hipoteca", singular.
+If it was hipotecas it would be aprueban.

 Se busca (wanted/looking for), se vende(we sell), se compra (we buy) se alquila (we rent).